mariohernandez/mariohernandezio/src/blog/ai-nosmart.md

 **Me**:
 _can we extract the icon's svg tag and create a file for it inside `src/assets/images/`? then twig include it in `link.twig`? this way we can reuse it in other components_{.callout}

-Simple enough, except my project's workflow is unique in that SDC and Storybook share assets (twig, yml, css, js, images), to ensure there is a single source of thruth.
+Simple enough, except my project's workflow is unique in that SDC and Storybook share assets (twig, yml, css, js, images), to ensure there is a single source of truth.
 However, since this was a new project, I had not registered all the required namespaces for Drupal and Storybook to share assets.

 **AI**:
 _Good call — `{% raw %}{% include %}{% endraw %}` sidesteps source() entirely and avoids the namespace registration work in both Drupal and Storybook_.{.callout}